Helping physicians, health care teams and hospitals improve patient care.

-Why is it important to standardize hospital data?
+Why is it important to collect, clean, and standardize data?

 Partner with us today!

-1 Verma AA, Yishan G, Kwan JL, Lapointe-Shaw L, Rawal S, Tang T, et al. Patient characteristics, resource use and outcomes associated with general internal medicine hospital care: the General Medicine Inpatient Initiative (GEMINI) retrospective cohort study.
+1 Verma AA, Yishan G, Kwan JL, Lapointe-Shaw L, Rawal S, Tang T, et al. Patient characteristics, resource use and outcomes associated with general internal medicine hospital care: the GEMINI retrospective cohort study.
 CMAJ OPEN.
 2017;5(4):E842–849.

 2 Verma A, Razak F. Can Big Data Lead to Big Changes?
 Lessons from GEMINI.
 Presentation at: City-Wide Medical Grand Rounds, St. Michael’s Hospital; 2019 Apr 17; Toronto, ON.